intrigueio/intrigue-core/README.md

 ```
 $ curl -s -X POST -H "Content-Type: application/json" -d '{ "task": "example", "entity": { "type": "String", "attributes": { "name": "8.8.8.8" } }, "options": {} }' http://127.0.0.1:7777/v1/task_runs
 ```

-### Starting up an scaling horizontally with Docker
-Using Docker, we can add many sidekiq workers, allowing us to scale horizontally.
-To set up the Intrigue infrastructure, we've provided a minimal docker-compose.yml.
-This, of course, requires docker and docker-compose to be installed.